 Lecturers recap your experiences and prepare you for your visit to South Georgia.
 On deck, join naturalists in search of the seabirds and marine mammals that flourish in these nutrient-rich waters.

 Flexibility in this area is a must.
-Many of your leaders have been to South Georgia numerous times and, if the weather is in your favor, may offer a landing before breakfast or even after dinner.
-Call at some of the many islands, bays, and coves where you will see outstanding birdlife and elephant and fur seals close at hand.
+Your leaders will take advantage of every opportunity for exploration, if the weather is in your favor, they may offer a landing before breakfast or even after dinner.
+You'll visit some of the many islands, bays, and coves where you will see outstanding birdlife and elephant and fur seals close at hand.
 The following is a list of places where you may visit on South Georgia; some of them are pending final government approval.

 Naturalists recap your memorable visit to South Georgia and introduce you to the history, geology, and wildlife of the Antarctic Peninsula and its surrounding islands.